unreal-archive/unreal-archive-data/documents/general/mirror/document.md

 local (or hosted, if needed) mirrors of both the archive content, and the website itself.

-Both are supported by the `unreal-archive` tool.
+Both are supported by the Unreal Archive command line tooling.

 ## General Requirements

-1. Java 17 JRE
-   - for Linux, install OpenJDK 17 JRE using your package manager
-   - for Windows, I would recommend [Azul's Zulu Community Edition JRE](https://www.azul.com/downloads/?version=java-17-lts&os=windows&architecture=x86-64-bit&package=jre#download-openjdk)
-2. 7-Zip
+1. 7-Zip
    - for Linux, install package `p7zip-full` (Debian-based) or equivalent; this should add command `7z` to your path
    - for Windows, download and install an appropriate version from the [7-zip website](https://www.7-zip.org/download.html).
-3. Download the `unreal-archive` tool
+2. Download the Unreal Archive tools:
-   - the latest can always be [downloaded here](https://code.shrimpworks.za.net/artefacts/unreal-archive/latest/)
-   - on Linux, you may download the `unreal-archive` binary, and make it executable via `chmod +x unreal-archive`
+   - Linux binaries:
+      - these binaries should require no dependencies, as the JRE is bundled
+      - for local content mirroring (downloads): [unreal-archive](https://code.shrimpworks.za.net/artefacts/org/unrealarchive/unreal-archive/latest/)
-   - for Windows, download `unreal-archive-exec.jar`
+      - for creating a website mirror: [www](https://code.shrimpworks.za.net/artefacts/org/unrealarchive/www/latest/)
+   - For Windows:
+      - please clone the [Git repository](https://github.com/unreal-archive/unreal-archive) and follow the build instructions from the README to produce native Windows binaries.
-4. At least 2GB RAM
+3. At least 2GB free RAM
    - The tool loads a lot of metadata, and uses a large amount of memory.

 ## Local Content Mirror